Independent But Not Alone: Making Your First Solo Research Project Work

 When I started this blog, as a little something more to add to my digital portfolio (which is something I’ve been asked for more and more when applying to the last international call for projects and was much needed) where I could have got possibly a chance to help and provide some hints to new researchers.

-It’s true that time helps understanding and dealing with difficult times – and as I often say, what doesn’t become a PhD will become an article
+It’s true that time helps understanding and dealing with difficult times – and as I often say, what doesn’t become a PhD will become an article…or a book.

 Even if I haven’t got a PhD yet, I feel very happy to have got the courage to stand for my values, to fight for what it’s important for me and keep my integrity through consistant work – it’s not easy, but it’s really up to each of us to make the difference and say no when it’s necessary.